otagobioinformaticsspringschool/nanopore/_episodes/03-nanopore-basecalling.md

 ~~~
 {: .output}

+Use "Control-c" to exit (it's okay, it won't kill the job).

 The job should take around 6 minutes to run.

 Once the job has completed successfully, the `.fastq` files can be found at `fastq_fastmodel`: